ska-sa/spead2/doc/py-recv.rst

       Returns true if the packet contains a stream start control item.

+   .. py:function:: is_end_of_stream()

+      Returns true if the packet contains a stream stop control item.

 .. note:: Malformed packets (such as an unsupported SPEAD version, or inconsistent heap lengths) are dropped, with a log message.
 However, errors in interpreting a fully assembled heap (such as invalid/unsupported